john-shaibu/wander-watch/README.md

 yarn start
 ```

-7. Open your browser and navigate to `http://localhost:{PORT}` to view the Location Tracker application.
+7. Open your browser and navigate to `http://localhost:{PORT}` to view the Wander Watch application.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Location Tracker project, please follow these guidelines:
+If you'd like to contribute to the Wander Watch project, please follow these guidelines:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes and ensure that they follow the project's coding conventions.